PuppyGamingDev/XRPL-Airdrop/README.md

 ## Configuration
 The `config.json` file contains all the settings for the script.
 The settings are as follows:
 - `seed` - The seed for the wallet to distribute from
-- `airdropAmount` - The amount of XRP total to distribute overall, script calculates individual shares
+- `airdropTotal` - The amount of XRP total to distribute overall, script calculates individual shares
 - `issuer` - The issuer of the Collection
 - `taxon` - The taxon of the Collection
 - `name` - Collection name that appears in transaction Memo